nikolajew-a-a/EnsureSerializableKapt/README.md

 # EnsureSerializableKapt
 Example of using Kapt.
-The processor checks that all classes marked as @serializable, that all child elements are marked as @serializable
+The "EnsureSerializableProcessor" check that all classes marked as serializable, contains only child elements that marked as serializable too.
+The "EnsureSerializableProcessor" checks only classes marked as @EnsureSerializable